mmcc007/todo/README.md

 2. App Store Icon for iPad

-    Since flutter supports iPad a related app icon is required of exactly '167x167' pixels, in .png format for iOS versions supporting iPad Pro
+    Since flutter supports iPad a related app icon is required of exactly '167x167' pixels, in .png format for iOS versions supporting iPad Pro (which is all flutter apps).

 ## Repo server setup
 Assuming you have an empty remote repo: